Research Tools: Testbeds

 Hydrometeorology Testbed (HMT)

-NSSL partners with the Hydrometeorology Testbed (HMT) to conduct research on precipitation and weather conditions that can lead to flooding, and foster transition of scientific advances and new tools into forecasting operations.
-HMT's outputs support efforts to balance water resource demands and flood control in a changing climate.
+NSSL partners with the Hydrometeorology Testbed (HMT) to conduct research on heavy rainfall, flooding, and winter weather, and foster transition of scientific advances and new tools into forecasting operations.
+HMT's outputs support efforts to improve the communication of flooding, winter storm, and road weather threats.